sshyran/beckett/README.rst

 - Encourages good HTTP and REST practices without being too strict.
 - Resources are transformed into typed instances - no more raw dictionaries!
 - Automatic URL routing for RESTful interaction to your resources.
 - Hypermedia relationship links are automagically resolved into python methods.
-[IN DEV]
 - Supports hypermedia response formats such as JSONAPI and HAL.
 [IN DEV]
 - Works out of the box, but each resource is completely configurable.